 Orientation is a year-long process, beginning with June Advising and culminating in the end of the first academic year at Muhlenberg.
 Faculty, current students and staff, working collaboratively, develop a learning environment that balances challenge and support so every first-year student has an opportunity to succeed in the transition from high school to college life.
-Experiences in the Orientation year are intended to contribute to the student's intellectual, personal and social growth, and to the student's integration into a community committed to balanced and responsible engagement in academics, residential life, and extra-curricular activities.
-The College monitors that engagement and provides support through close work among faculty, staff and upperclass students who have been carefully selected and trained to assist first-year students.
+Experiences in the Orientation year are intended to contribute to your intellectual, personal and social growth, and to your integration into a community committed to balanced and responsible engagement in academics, residential life, and extra-curricular activities.

-Although the College is committed to assisting students in every way possible, we recognize that the student must ultimately take responsibility for her/his education.
-The success of the years in college may ultimately be measured by the extent to which the student has developed the capacity for responsible decision making.
+Although the College is committed to assisting students in every way possible, we recognize that you must ultimately take responsibility for your education.
+The success of the years in college may ultimately be measured by the extent to which you have developed the capacity for responsible decision making.

 Muhlenberg College's Orientation Program is designed to:

 - Provide you with information about academic policies, expectations, resources, and process to help you make well-informed choices.

 - Provide you with opportunities to interact with faculty, staff, other incoming students, and continuing students that contribute to your sense of belonging on campus.

 - Help you become more familiar with of college values, personal and social expectations, and critical healthy and safety issues.

 - Expose you to the history and traditions of the college and understand your membership in the larger Muhlenberg network.

 - Provide you opportunities to begin to understand your individual identities as well as living and learning in a community of people representing diverse backgrounds and experiences.